NataliaSozontova/homeworkWeek2NataliaSozontova/README.md

 * Clone this repository.
 * Open repository in your browser.
 ## Known Bugs
-The Search Engine Optimozation link is not working - known issue
+The Search Engine Optimization link is not working - known issue
 ## Support
 Please email me for further questions at nasozontova@gmail.com
 ## Technologies Used